Joonie86/COBRA-7.3/README.md

 # COBRA 7.2 Source

-As of April the 8th.
+As of October the 29th.

 Following has been changed and updated since 4.46 COBRA 7